bacover/OpenVINOInstall/VisionAcceleratorFPGA_Configure_2018R5.md

-# Configuration Guide for OpenVINO 2018R5 and the Intel® Vision Accelerator Design with an Intel® Arria 10 FPGA (IEI's Mustang-F100-A10) on Linux
+# Configuration Guide for the Intel® Distribution of OpenVINO™ toolkit 2018R5 and the Intel® Vision Accelerator Design with an Intel® Arria® 10 FPGA (IEI's Mustang-F100-A10) on Linux*

 Configuration Notes:

   * For a first-time installation, use all steps.
   * Use steps 1 and 2 only after receiving a new FPGA card.
-  * Repeat steps 2-5 when installing a new version of the Intel Distribution of OpenVINO toolkit.
+  * Repeat steps 2-5 when installing a new version of the Intel® Distribution of OpenVINO™ toolkit.
-  * Use steps 3-5 when a Neural Network topology used by an Intel Distribution of OpenVINO application changes.
+  * Use steps 3-5 when a Neural Network topology used by an Intel® Distribution of OpenVINO™ toolkit application changes.

-## 1. Configure and Install the Intel® Vision Accelerator Design with an Intel® Arria 10 FPGA
+## 1. Configure and Install the Intel® Vision Accelerator Design with an Intel® Arria® 10 FPGA

   * Download `fpga_support_files.tgz` from the [Intel Registration Center](http://registrationcenter-download.intel.com/akdlm/irc_nas/12954/fpga_support_files.tgz).
-The files in this `.tgz` archive are required to ensure your FPGA card and the Intel Distribution of OpenVINO toolkit work correctly.
+The files in this `.tgz` archive are required to ensure your FPGA card and the Intel® Distribution of OpenVINO™ toolkit work correctly.
   * Go to the directory where you downloaded the `fpga_support_files.tgz` archive.
   * Unpack the `.tgz` file:
 		`tar -xvzf fpga_support_files.tgz`